Vizuri/presentations-johnnytu/modules/lecture-docker-security-isolation/slides.md

 - Allows to set weights
 - Can't set CPU time

+Note:
+For example, the CPU cgroup allows us to manage CPU utilization of processes.

 ---

-## `cpuset` cgroup
-- Pin groups to specific CPU(s)
-- Reserve CPUs for specific apps
-- Avoid Processes bouncing between CPUs
-- Also relevant for NUMA systems
-- Provide extra dials and knobs

----

-## cgroups example with CPUs:
+## Without the CPU cgroup:

 Running 4 continers on 4 different CPUs

 ![](images/cgroup1.png)

+Note:
+Without the influence of cgroups, containers may consume all CPUs on a node.

 ---

-## cgroups: CPU USAGES
+## With cgroup CPU allocation

-- Limit CPU usage, cgroup can assign CPUs to containers.

-- ``docker run``
+- CPU cgroup control is exposed by a few docker run flags:
-  - ``--cpu-shares``	CPU shares (relative weight)
+  - `--cpu-shares`	CPU shares (relative weight)
-  - ``--cpuset-cpus``	CPUs in which to allow execution (0-3, 0,1)
+  - `--cpuset-cpus`	CPUs in which to allow execution (0-3, 0,1)
-  - ``--pids-limit``	Tune container pids limit (set -1 for unlimited)
+  - `--pids-limit`	Tune container pids limit (set -1 for unlimited)

 ![](images/cgroup2.png)

-Note: Example using limit CPU usage, cgroup can assign CPUs to containers one.
-Other example would be for memory, and PID
+Note:
+Using these flags with docker run invokes cgroups under the hood to limit system resource allocation.

 ---

 ## Docker Run with ``--cpuset-cpu``

 `htop` output using ``--cpuset-cpu`` to 2